ruuffian/tex-converter/README.md

 An example of the script input and output is [input](test.md) and [output](git.md)

+## Known Bugs

+If the input text has a space between the opening $$ and the actual latex, the converted img link fails to render.
+Removing this space, the latex renders fine.
+Will probably fix by trimming leading whitespace characters off the $$..$$.

 ## Contributing

 This is a fun little sideproject I have, so feel free to make any changes that you would like to see.
 Feel free to make a pull